-Nearly 200 years after he set foot on Singapore to establish a trading post for the British East India Company, Sir Thomas Stamford Bingley Raffles (1781–1826) continues to fascinate and intrigue us.
-How else can you explain our penchant for naming all manners of things after him?
+Nearly 200 years after he set foot on Singapore to establish a trading post for the British East India Company, Thomas Stamford Bingley Raffles (1781–1826) continues to fascinate and intrigue us.
+How else can you explain our penchant for naming all manner of things after him?

 Statue of Raffles by sculptor Thomas Woolner.
 Courtesy of John Bastin.

-The world’s largest flower, the Rafflesia arnoldii, is named after him, as is the hotel that was once the world’s tallest, Swissotel The Stamford, and the one which is Singapore’s oldest.
-And then, there is Raffles Tailor, and Raffles Photographer, Stamford Canal, Raffles Boulevard, and the whole family of Raffles Schools.
-What about the more than a dozen biographies of the man, not to mention a forth - coming version by noted British biographer, Victoria Glendinning.
+The world’s largest flower, the Rafflesia arnoldii, is named after him, as is the hotel that was once the world’s tallest, Swissotel The Stamford, and Raffles Hotel, Singapore’s oldest hotel.
+And then, there is Raffles Tailor, Raffles Photographer, Stamford Canal, Raffles Boulevard and the whole family of Raffles schools.
+What about the more than a dozen biographies of the man, not to mention a forthcoming version by noted British biographer Victoria Glendinning?

 Beyond the Visionary with Folded Arms

 Raffles was born on 6 July 1781 off the coast of Port Morant, Jamaica, on a ship captained by his father, Captain Benjamin Raffles.
-The Raffles family was not rich but young Raffles went to school and stayed there till his father could not longer afford to pay for his studies.
-In 1795, at the age of 14, he obtained a position as a clerk at the British East India Company and two years later, when his father died, he became the family’s sole breadwinner, providing for his mother and five sisters.
+The Raffles family was not rich, but young Raffles went to school until his father could not longer afford to pay for his studies.
+In 1795, at the age of 14, he obtained a position as a clerk with the British East India Company, and two years later when his father died, he became the family’s sole breadwinner, providing for his mother and five sisters.

 For a decade, Raffles enjoyed a career as a diligent, if unexceptional, cog in the gigantic organisation that was the East India Company.
 But things changed in 1805.
-That year, he married Olivia Marianne Fancourt, widow of Dr Jacob Fancourt (who had been assistant surgeon in Madras), and was sent to the Prince of Wales’ Island (Penang) to become assistant secretary to Philip Dundas, the newly-appointed Governor of Penang.
-Out East, Raffles was to demonstrate his abilities and versatility and within two years, was promoted to the post of Chief Secretary to the Governor.
+That year, he married Olivia Marianne Fancourt, widow of Dr Jacob Fancourt (who had been assistant surgeon in Madras), and was sent to the Prince of Wales’ Island (Penang) to become assistant secretary to Philip Dundas, the newly appointed Governor of Penang.
+Out East, Raffles was to demonstrate his abilities and versatility; within two years, he was promoted to Chief Secretary to the Governor.
 With this appointment, Raffles’ salary was raised to £2,000 a year, a princely sum in those days.

 Raffles and the Malay States

 In 1807, Gilbert Elliot-Murray-Kynynmound, 1st Earl of Minto and better known as Lord Minto, was appointed Governor-General of India.
-In Penang, Raffles and Olivia had befriended Dr John Leyden, the polyglot orientalist and naturalist who was greatly admired by Minto; it was Leyden who drew Minto’s attention to Raffles.
+In Penang, Raffles and Olivia had befriended Dr John Leyden, the polyglot orientalist and naturalist whom Minto greatly admired; it was Leyden who drew Minto’s attention to Raffles.
 Between 1807 and 1810, Raffles had made two trips to Melaka which had been placed under British custody by the Dutch, who feared that the French might seize the colony.
 Based on the intelligence he gathered there, Raffles wrote a long memorandum on how to protect British interests in the region.
-This he submitted to his superior, the Governor, who did nothing.
+He submitted this to his superior, the Governor, but the latter did nothing.

-Minto was anxious that the French—who now occupied Java—might have further designs in the region and this might thwart British interests.
+Minto was anxious that the French – who now occupied Java – might have further designs in the region which might thwart British interests.
 Leyden drew Minto’s attention to Raffles’ lengthy memorandum.
 Deeply impressed by Raffles’ memorandum, he told Leyden that he would be pleased to receive more information of this nature from Raffles.
 In June 1810, Raffles visited Minto in Calcutta and was appointed the Governor-General’s Agent in the Malay States.
 This meant that Raffles would report directly to Minto and bypass his superiors.
-Not unnaturally, Raffles’ superiors grew suspicious and envious of him.
+Naturally, Raffles’ superiors grew suspicious and envious of him.

 By January 1811, Minto decided that he would personally lead a British force to invade Java and get rid of the French.
 Sailing along with him in the June 1811 expedition were Raffles and Leyden.
 The conquest of Java was swift and Raffles was appointed Lieutenant Governor of Java, a post he held till 1816, when Java was returned to the Dutch at the conclusion of the Napoleonic Wars.